Lucaskabela/Lucaskabela.github.io/ReadMe.md

     AC: 1.
 Text under my Career is centered
         2. Text under my career is distinct (seperated)

-~ Nav bar                                                                   5
-    AC: 1.
-Nav bar is added to the page to take to differet slides
-        2. Nav bar replaces Lucas Homepage header

 ~ Fun section/other projects                                                3

     AC: 1.
 Another section is added for cool things I am working on/things I